What diet works best? The one you stay on, of course.

 Will this work for you?
 Remember the math.
 Calories consumed minus calories burned equals gain or loss.
 If you have nutritional issues, incorporate those into any meal modification.
 Don’t try to lose more than about 1.5 pounds per week.
 Some weeks I lost nearly two pounds, but NEVER more.
 Consult your physician if you are uncertain how to proceed or have medical conditions like diabetes, heart disease, or metabolic disorders before starting an exercise program or making significant changes to your diet.
 I informed mine and he approved.

 Don’t take my word for the results, here’s the famous before and after pictures.
 No, no photo-shopping.
 The one on the left is from June 2016.
-The one on the right, January 8th, 2018.
-I had to switch the shorts for the after picture—they wouldn’t stay up now!
+The one on the right, July 15, 2019.
+I had to switch the clothes for the after picture—they wouldn’t stay up now or fit!
 I didn’t begin losing weight until the end of December 2016, so that summer photo from 2016 was how I looked in December.
-Okay, could have had a happier look on the right, but I do feel good!
+Yes, I do feel good!

-Note: If you happen to read Chris The Story Reading Ape’s blog, you’ll find a guest post from last fall that closely resembles this article.
+Note: If you happen to read Chris The Story Reading Ape’s blog, you’ll find a guest post from 2017 that closely resembles this article.
 I couldn’t leave it that; I had to update it and share it with the readers of Eagle Peak Press.